 - Welcome them home.
 While kids need space to adjust, just like adults, some children do enjoy a special welcome home.
 Maybe that is a dinner that is always the same when they return or reading the same book together before bed.

 Being flexible is a big part of making a co-parenting agreement work.
 Talk to a Bucks County family attorney about what schedule shifts are possible, if needed.
 Remember, the most important thing is that the co-parenting agreement is healthy for everyone involved and benefiting the kids.

 If you are going through a divorce, the experienced family attorneys at Kardos, Rickles & Hand can help.
 Let our lawyers take care of all the technical aspects of your divorce and help you move forward with the rest of your life.
-Schedule your free consultation today, call 215-968-6602.
+Schedule your consultation today, call 215-968-6602.